 - Physical Sciences of Imaging in Biomedical Sciences (PSIBS) Doctoral Training Centre, University of Birmingham, UK.

-- Radiology Department, Birmingham Children's Hospital NHS Foundation Trust, Steelhouse Lane, Birmingham, B4 6NH
+- The Birmingham Children’s Hospital NHS Foundation Trust

 BACKGROUND: Pediatric retroperitoneal tumors in the renal bed are often large and heterogeneous, and their diagnosis based on conventional imaging alone is not possible.
 More advanced imaging methods, such as diffusion-weighted (DW) MRI and the use of intravoxel incoherent motion (IVIM), have the potential to provide additional biomarkers that could facilitate their noninvasive diagnosis.

 PURPOSE: To assess the use of an IVIM model for diagnosis of childhood malignant abdominal tumors and discrimination of benign from malignant lesions.

 POPULATION: Forty-two pediatric patients with abdominal lesions (n = 32 malignant, n = 10 benign), verified by histopathology.

 FIELD STRENGTH/SEQUENCE: 1.5T MRI system and a DW-MRI sequence with six b-values (0, 50, 100, 150, 600, 1000 s/mm2).

 ASSESSMENT: Parameter maps of apparent diffusion coefficient (ADC), and IVIM maps of slow diffusion coefficient (D), fast diffusion coefficient (D*), and perfusion fraction (f) were computed using a segmented fitting model.
 Histograms were constructed for whole-tumor regions of each parameter.